walter-a-jablonowski/simple-nutrition-counter/src/data/bundles/README.md

 - all fields see -> readme

 - field info available in app as well (in development), see def file [inline_help/foods.yml](../src/misc/inline_help/foods.yml)
+- files that start with `_` will be excluded from food list

 Recipes file